 All motors need protection against overheating resulting from overload, stalled rotor, or unbalanced stator currents.
+For complete protection, three-phase motors should have an overload element in each phase.

 Consequently, to be sure that there will be an overload element in the most heavily loaded phase no matter which power-transformer phase is open-circuited, one should provide overload elements in all three phases.